krishnKakadiya/curiouswith-React/conclusion.md

 - it's give you power to what verison of browser should support our application defind desire verison in package.json file.

+# 3. laying the foundation

+- If you customize command through command configure in package.json in scripts properites through keyword "start","build","test" , you show accroding your purpose set command.

+- so first we strong on foundation again
+- So you think React element is  html element but you are wrong react element is end of day is object.

+- ReactDOM lib convert react object in to html element and push on web.

+- JSx is not HTML in javscript JSX is HTML-Lite or LIKe syntax but both are differnent.

+# Component -

+- There are two types of component 1. class based components 2. functional based components

+- JSX has super power inside JSX your can write any javscript expression indie {} curly braces.